-THE CHURCH CREDIT CHAMPIONS NETWORK
+THE CHURCH CREDIT CHAMPIONS NETWORK DAVID BARCLAY

-DAVID BARCLAY

 The task of supporting credit unions raises a strategic challenge about how to match the varied resources and capacities of local churches with the multiple different needs of credit unions across the country in a way that doesn't duplicate or waste energy and resources.
-The Centre for Theology & Community has been inspired by the vision of the Archbishop of Canterbury and the example of churches like St Thomas' to think about how best to meet this challenge.

-Our response is the Church Credit Champions Network, a project which helps churches of all denominations to engage on the issue of credit and debt in their community and then trains and supports them to improve access to affordable credit in the most effective way in their context.
-This can involve churches working together to set up pop-up branches of their local credit union, providing skilled volunteers for board positions or persuading local businesses to set up payroll deduction savings schemes for their employees.
+The Contextual Theology Centre has been inspired by the vision of the Archbishop of Canterbury and the example of churches like St Thomas' to think about how best to meet this challenge.
+Our proposal is to create a Church Credit Champions Network which will help churches to engage on the issue of debt in their community and then train and support them to improve access to affordable credit in the most effective way in their context.
+This could involve churches working together to set up popup branches of their local credit union, providing skilled volunteers for board positions or persuading local businesses to set up payroll deduction savings schemes for their employees.